AshenCreations/GameLooping/readme.md

 - VSCode is being used for editing the project & debugging

-## libs used
+## SDL addons used

-- SDL2
 - SDL_gpu
 - SDL_ttf
+- SDL_mixer

 ## To Run

 - .exe

-- the 3 SDL dll's
+- the 4 SDL dll's & libmpg123-0.dll

-- img folder & fonts folders
+- The 3 folders: img, font, sound.

 ## When running